-On behalf of the Zone D Lobster Council and the lobster license holders in Zone D, I am writing to request that you support the members of Zone D, and all fishermen in Penobscot Bay, by advising the United States Army Corps of Engineers, the Department of Transportation, the Department of Environmental Protection and the Board of Environmental Protection that the current Searsport dredging and dumping project, as proposed, will affect adversely Penobscot Bay estuarine and marine fisheries - especially the valuable Penobscot Bay lobster fishery, fishing and the fishing industry.
-Pursuant to your authority under 12 M.R.S.A. § 6022 and 38 M.R.S.A. § 480-D, sub-§ 9, we also request that you recommend the Dawson Alternative to mitigate these adverse ecological impacts, which would achieve 97% of the navigational efficiencies and port improvement goals of the larger project, but with minimal environmental and economic damage if all dredge spoils are disposed on land, in a location appropriate for the level of contamination that exists in the 37,100 cy of material that would need to be removed to restore the channel to the congressionally authorized depth of 35-feet.
+On behalf of the Zone D Lobster Council and the lobster license holders in Zone D, I am writing to request that you support the members of Zone D, and all fishermen in Penobscot Bay, by (i) treating this project as a project of statewide significance; and (ii) denying the Water Quality Certification for the Searsport dredging and dumping project, as currently proposed.
+This project, as proposed, will affect adversely Penobscot Bay estuarine and marine fisheries - especially the valuable Penobscot Bay lobster fishery, fishing and the fishing industry.
+Adoption of the Dawson Alternative - the Least Environmentally Damaging Practicable Alternative (LEDPA) -- will mitigate these adverse ecological impacts, while still achieving 97% of the navigational efficiencies and port improvement goals of the larger project.
+This LEDPA could also be accomplished with minimal environmental and economic damage to all fisheries in Penobscot Bay if all dredge spoils are disposed on land, in a location appropriate for the level of contamination that exists in the 37,100 cy of material that would need to be removed to restore the channel to the congressionally authorized depth of 35-feet.